AidanJReid/claire/README.md

 ### Conclusion

 I learnt a valuable lesson in this milestone.
-When I started this project I was 6 months into the course and had build much of the back-end which was working successfully.
-I decided to park the project and spent more time exploring front-end technologies on other mediums.
+When I initially started this project I was 6 months into the course and had build much of the back-end.
+I then decided to park the project and spent more time exploring front-end technologies on other mediums.
 I revisited this project in the final month of my diploma and it was a considerable struggle to 'plug' back into the code again.

 Going back over the tutorials that had guided me effectively the first time, was to no avail.
 Those videos that I had built my code on had been replaced by a newer CI project.

-I've enjoyed the course immensely and it has given me lots of valuable insights which I will carry with me into my coding career.
+However, I've enjoyed the course immensely and it has given me lots of valuable insights which I will carry with me into my coding career.

 ### Acknowledgements

-* Inspiration and structural format for this README from [Travel Tim's oustanding project](https://github.com/TravelTimN/ci-milestone04-dcd), and [AJGreaves mousetastic's project](https://raw.githubusercontent.com/AJGreaves/thehouseofmouse).
+* Inspiration and structural format for this README from [Travel Tim's oustanding project](https://github.com/TravelTimN/ci-milestone04-dcd), and [AJ Greaves mousetastic's project](https://raw.githubusercontent.com/AJGreaves/thehouseofmouse).
 * Brian Macharia, my CI mentor, for his support and patience.